coq/coq/doc/sphinx/addendum/extraction.rst

 The type-preserving optimizations are controlled by the following |Coq| options:

-.. opt:: Extraction Optimize.
+.. opt:: Extraction Optimize

    Default is on.
 This controls all type-preserving optimizations made on the ML terms (mostly reduction of dummy beta/iota redexes, but also simplifications on Cases, etc).
 Turn this option off if you want a ML term as close as possible to the Coq term.

-.. opt:: Extraction Conservative Types.
+.. opt:: Extraction Conservative Types

    Default is off.
 This controls the non type-preserving optimizations made on ML terms (which try to avoid function abstraction of dummy